Children’s Books To Read During The Extended Covid-19 Lockdown

 “Where the Wild Things Are” is an emotional story of a young boy called Max, who is mischievous and super-naughty.
 Although only 338 words long, the book has won several awards for its story and characterization.
 The book was written by Maurice Sendak and was first published in 2000.

-Other than these, your child can read several other notable children book series like:
+Other than these, your child can read several other notable children’s books to read like:

 - Harry Potter by J.K.
 Rowling